-In line with our Indigenous Participation and Engagement Plan, we will seek to engage with Traditional owners to:
+In line with our Indigenous Participation and Engagement Plan, we will seek to engage with Traditional Owners to:

-- Incorporate Traditional Owner values at all project stages, to improve NRM outcomes - Continue to develop our Organisational Cultural Competency - Assist Traditional Owner groups to build capacity - Promote reconciliation - Provide opportunities for employment and procurement.
+- Support Traditional Owners to meet their Country Plans - Incorporate Traditional Owner values at all project stages, to improve NRM outcomes. - Continue to develop our Organisational Cultural Competency - Assist Traditional Owner groups to build capacity - Promote reconciliation - Provide opportunities for employment and procurement.